thijsDieperink/strad-md-infra/README.md

 2. Setup the control node VM:
     - Download the ubuntu ISO image from https://ubuntu.com/download/desktop
       - Check the installed file, it should end with amd64 for macOS intel
       - You have the option to choose the live-server and desktop image.
-The first is more lightweight, uses less disk space, but doesn’t include a GUI
+The first is more lightweight, uses less disk space, but doesn’t include a GUI and only pre-installs the necessary things to run
     - Go to VirtualBox and click the “New” button
     - Create a new ubuntu VM:
       - Define the name of your VM, in this document I will refer to this VM as [controlVM]